bloxstreet/support/docs/hr-information/general-information.md

 For the United States, **988** is the nationwide suicide hotline number.
 For the United Kingdom, **0800 689 5652** is the hotline number.

-Please keep in mind that HRs have the option of taking a break from BloxStreet by going on an inactivity notice.
+Keep in mind that HRs have the option of taking a break from BloxStreet by going on an inactivity notice.

 ### <font color="#C21807">Proper and Improper Usage of the Announcement System</font>